ujkuo/ujkuo.github.io/content/_index.md

 During my undergraduate, I pursued a double major in Chinese Literature (despite incomplete) with a focus on Taoist philosophy and modern Taiwanese literature.
 Taoist Philosophy carves and embodies my life vision, and Taiwanese literature and movies consolidate my national identity.

 Outside of academia, I engage in photography and mentor high school students in academic preparation and school applications.
-With 8+ year of expertise in photography, I have been a documentary and sports photographer/photojournalist for several media outlets.
-I have also served as a tutor and a mentor for 40+ high school students and families for 5+ years.
+With 8+ years of experience in photography, I have worked as a documentary and sports photographer/photojournalist for several media outlets.
+I have also served as a tutor and mentor for more than 40 high school students and families over the past 5+ years.
+I am also a serious foodie and on my way to becoming a gourmet.

 ##### Position
 - Research Professional to Professor [Rimmy E. Tomy](https://sites.google.com/chicagobooth.edu/rimmyetomy/) at [Chicago Booth](https://www.chicagobooth.edu), Jul.
 2024 - Present.